svlentink/www/hugo/blog.lent.ink/content/post/android.md

+---
-# The android phone for an iOS user
+title: "The android phone for an iOS user"
+date: "2015-12-22"
+draft: false
+tags: ["old"]
+---

+~~This is an old post, nowadays I would recommend [android.com/one](http://android.com/one)~~

 We all know it, our phone is crappy and we want to upgrade it.
 For a lot of people this means a new iPhone,